rubsie/bookserver/readme.md

 ```
 * try out: http://localhost:3000
 * or with ip
-* login in with vera/vera or register
+* login in with vera/vera or register new user